Fairmount Neighborhood Guide

 What is Fairmount like?

-Aptly named by Billy Penn for its undulating landscape, the neighborhood of Fairmount continues to blossom into a beacon of fine art, gourmet food, and natural beauty.
-Fairmount famously boasts the Philadelphia Museum of Art, home to the historic Rocky Steps, making this area a hub for art lovers.
+Aptly named by William Penn for its undulating landscape, the neighborhood of Fairmount continues to blossom into a beacon of fine art, gourmet food, and natural beauty.
+Fairmount famously boasts the Philadelphia Museum of Art (home to the historic Rocky Steps), the Rodin Museum, and the Barnes Foundation making this area a hub for art lovers.

 Fast facts